CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 ### .dx10clamp

 This pseudo-op must be inside kernel configuration (`.config`).
 Enable usage of the DX10_CLAMP.
-Should be set.

 ### .entry